-Last updated: March 2026 | By Gal Ben-Shushan Owner of Portofino Flooring
+Last updated: June 2026 | By Gal Ben-Shushan, Owner of Portofino Flooring

 SPC vinyl flooring is the most durable waterproof flooring option available in 2026.
-It costs $3.45 to $3.75 per sq.ft, installs without glue or nails, and holds up to pets, spills, and heavy foot traffic better than laminate, WPC, or engineered hardwood.
+It costs $3.45 to $3.95 per sq.ft, installs without glue or nails, and holds up to pets, spills, and heavy foot traffic better than laminate, WPC, or engineered hardwood.
 This guide covers everything you need to know before buying — what SPC actually is, how it compares to other flooring types, what specs to look for, and which rooms it works best in.

-What is SPC vinyl flooring?
+What is SPC Vinyl Flooring?

-A standard SPC plank has four layers:
+A standard SPC plank has four distinct layers, from top to bottom:

 How does SPC compare to other flooring types?